fabib1209/Lotka-Volterra-Dynamics-Facilitate-Sustainable-Biocontrol-of-Wastewater-Sludge-Bulking/scripts/07VAR_.md

 # Vector Autoregression

+Vector autoregression (VAR) models were constructed from the time series objects to quantify the reciprocal impact of taxa.
+The R packages tseries v.
+0.10.57 (Trapletti and Hornik, 2024), vars v.
+1.6.1 (Bernhard Pfaff, 2008), forecast v.
+8.23.0 (Hyndman et al., 2009), urca v.
+1.3.4 (B. Pfaff, 2008), and mFilter v.
+0.1.5 (Balcilar, 2019) were used to perform VAR modeling and data visualization.

 Here we show how we calculated the VAR model as well as Granger-causality, impulse response function and forecast error variance decomposition.

 ## 01 Creating TS objects